-2. The Governing Body shall appoint a person to hear the appeal in accordance with Clause 29 of the Statute who shall be called the Chair, and the two further persons in accordance with Clause 29(d) of Statute XV who shall sit with the Chair if the Chair so decides under Clause 4 of this By-law.
+2. The Governing Body shall appoint a person to hear the appeal in accordance with Clause 29 of Statute XV who shall be called the Chair, and the two further persons in accordance with Clause 29(d) of the Statute who shall sit with the Chair if the Chair so decides under Clause 4 of this By-law.